Pharmacy negligence is when pharmacy staff make an error with your medication and you may have a compensation claim.

 Pharmacy negligence has multiple impacts on you and your family.

-You do not get the medication you should have, which can make you ill.
+You may not get the medication you should have, which can make you ill.
 The difficult to deal with symptoms can appear again and set back your recovery.

 In many cases, the body may have become used to a medicine, and it can be very dangerous to stop any medication abruptly.
-You could also be taking medication you should not be and experiencing the side effects.
+You could also be taking the wrong medication and suffering many side effects.

 Steps in making a pharmacy negligence case

-The steps to taking a pharmacy negligence case are easy to follow.
+The steps to making a pharmacy negligence case are easy to follow.
 As pharmacy negligence cases are usually quite obvious, when you follow the steps below, the pharmacy should settle your case quickly.

 Step 1: Take photographs of medicines